 International regulations on animal welfare are available at:

 Clinical studies should include pertinent details about human subjects, including methods of recruitment and relevant physical characteristics.
-Reports of human studies must include a statement that the protocol was approved by the appropriate institutional committee or that it complied with the Helsinki Declaration as revised in 2013 - http://www.wma.net/en/30publications/10policies/b3/index.html.
+Reports of human studies must include a statement that the protocol was approved by the appropriate institutional committee or that it complied with the Helsinki Declaration as revised in 2013 - https://www.wma.net/en/30publications/10policies/b3/index.html.
 Informed consent should be obtained for all subjects.
 When preparing reports of randomized clinical trials, authors should refer to the checklist published in the CONSORT Statement and should include a trial profile summarizing participant flow.
 As recommended by ICMJE, all clincial trials should be registered in a public trials registry.
 If the work is a clinical trial, the trial registry name, URL, and registration number must be included at the end of the abstract.
-For additional information, please see the NIH resource: Responsible Conduct of Research - http://bioethics.od.nih.gov/.
+For additional information, please see the NIH resource: Responsible Conduct of Research - https://bioethics.od.nih.gov/.

 Mathematics – papers with mathematics should follow the guidelines suggested in the resources below: